How Much Do Bricklayers Make?

 What Is the Highest Salary for a Bricklayer?

-If you are at the height of your career and own your bricklaying company as a limited company business owner, you can expect an annual pre-tax salary of around £60,000.
-As a business owner, there will be deductions from various business costs–fuel, vehicles, tools–which must be accounted for and taken off the pre-tax income.
+If you are at the height of your career and own your bricklaying company as a limited company business owner, you can expect an annual pre-tax salary of around £65,000 to £90,000.
+As a business owner, there will be deductions from various business expenses and costs including fuel, vehicles, tools–which must be accounted for and taken off the pre-tax income.

 This is the main difference between working for someone and being the one other traders work for.
 Although you will get a higher income, you will have additional fees to deduct from your base salary to consider, as well as more paperwork.